heyverse/hey/README.md

 #### Web (`apps/web/.env.example`)

-- `VITE_IS_PRODUCTION` – Boolean flag indicating production mode for Vite.
+- `IS_PRODUCTION` – Boolean flag indicating production mode for Vite.
 - `LENS_NETWORK` – Lens network used by the web app.

 ### Start the Development Server